Troubleshoot build errors and crashes

 Runtime errors

-Common questions that fall under this category are: "my app runs well locally by crashes immediately when I run a build" or "my app works in Expo Go but hangs on the splash screen in my build".
+Common questions that fall under this category are: "my app runs well locally but crashes immediately when I run a build" or "my app works in Expo Go but hangs on the splash screen in my build".
 When your app builds successfully but crashes or hangs when you run it, this is considered a runtime error.

 Refer to the "Production errors" section of the debugging guide to learn how to locate logs when your release builds are crashing at runtime.